PLEASE SUPPORT W42ST

 Tennis Innovators — 500 8th Avenue (bw W35/36th St) & John Jay College

-Tennis Innovators have courts on 8th Avenue (near Penn Station) and at John Jay College.
+Tennis Innovators have courts on 8th Avenue (near Penn Station) and at John Jay College, as well as Riverside Park on W119th Street and Astoria Park in Queens.

 Free Courts at Hudson River Park

 Yes, there are free courts in Hudson River Park from 6am until midnight every day.
-They are at Pier 40 (that’s Houston Street).
+They are at Pier 40 (that’s Houston Street) and available on a first-come, first-serve basis.

 Denny Farrell Riverbank State Park — 679 Riverside Drive (near W138th Street)